-Whether it's a natural disaster like a storm, flood or wildfire, or it’s a mechanical or facility disaster like a boiler failure or toxic chemical spill, having a continuity plan in place can help make your company less vulnerable and provide a framework for a return to business as usual.
+Whether it's a natural disaster like a storm, flood or wildfire or a mechanical or facility disaster like a boiler failure or toxic chemical spill, having a plan in place can help make your company less vulnerable and provide a framework for a return to business as usual.

-A little time invested up front developing a Business Continuity Plan can pay off exponentially by saving recovery costs, business revenues, your company's reputation and even people’s lives.
+A little time invested upfront developing a Business Continuity Plan can payoff exponentially by saving recovery costs, business revenues, your company's reputation and human lives down the line.

 Emergency Response - Develop procedures that enable you to respond when a disaster occurs or is forecast to occur.
 Continue with the plan until everyone is safe and there is no further threat of property damage or bodily injury.

 Business Recovery - Identify your company’s critical business functions and define procedures that will facilitate restoration of sales, production, and operations to pre-disaster levels.

 Five Steps to Executing a Business Continuity Plan